 According to Statista, 36 percent of customers in the U.S. cite “great customer service” as a motivation to recommend a brand online.
 Making it 100% worth using social listening to see how your brand is perceived!

-• Choose the right tools: Use social listening tools to monitor and analyze online conversations.
+- Choose the right tools: Use media monitoring software to monitor and analyze online conversations.
 Some popular tools include Hootsuite, Brandwatch, Mention, and Emplifi.
 These tools can help track brand mentions, keywords, and sentiment across various social media platforms.

-By leveraging these insights, businesses can adapt their strategies, engage with their audience effectively, and mitigate potential reputational risks.
+By leveraging insights from social listening and social monitoring, businesses can adapt their strategies, engage with their audience effectively, and mitigate potential reputational risks.
 In essence, social listening serves as an indispensable tool for brands to actively shape and safeguard their reputation.

 Spotify's strategic use of Twitter exemplifies the significance of responsiveness in cultivating a strong brand identity.